 Definition of worker exploitation

 Worker exploitation in this proposal includes non-minor breaches of employment standards in New Zealand.

 The Ministry of Business, Innovation and Employment, alongside other government agencies have worked on an all-of-government plan of action against forced labour, people trafficking and slavery.
 This sets out a high-level framework for the actions that agencies will take over 5 years to 2025, to combat these practices.
-You can read more about this work and the current consulatation at the links below.
+You can read more about this work.

 Ethical and sustainable work practices(external link) — Employment New Zealand